Continuous transition from a Landau quasiparticle to a neutral spinon: Variational Monte Carlo procedure

-Before turning to the hole doped problem, we first need a wavefunction $|\phi_0\rangle$ of the half filling state, where the $t$-$J$ model reduces to the Heisenberg spin model on a bipartite square lattice.
-It was shown that the ground state $|\phi_0\rangle$ can be well simulated by the Liang-Doucot-Anderson type wave function \cite{Liang1988}.
+Before turning to the hole doped problem, we first need a wavefunction $|\phi_0\rangle$ of the half-filling state, where the $t$-$J$ model reduces to the Heisenberg spin model on a bipartite square lattice.
+It was shown that the ground state $|\phi_0\rangle$ can be well simulated by the Liang-Doucot-Anderson type wavefunction \cite{Liang1988},

 where the valence bond (VB) state

 consist of singlet pairs $|(a,b)\rangle = |\uparrow_a\downarrow_b\rangle-|\downarrow_a\uparrow_b\rangle$.
 Here $a$ and $b$ comes from the two different sublattices A and B of the bipartite lattice, respectively.
 According to the Marshall sign rule on a bipartite lattice, the variational parameter $w_v$ of each valence bond state $|v\rangle$ is always positive, which can therefore be used to construct a probability distribution for the Monte Carlo procedure